 Investing

-What is the best way to buy gold?
+What is the best way to buy gold in Australia?
+(2025 Guide)

-We discuss three different ways to invest in gold, along with the pros and cons of each method.
+We discuss three different ways to invest in gold in Australia, along with the pros and cons of each method, so investors can make an informed choice.

 The first strategy we’ll explore involves visiting a local bullion dealer to purchase physical gold in the form of bars or coins.
 This traditional method offers tangible assets that you can hold in your hand, much like cash.
 However, like storing large amounts of cash, physical gold requires safe and secure storage, and any associated insurance, to protect against theft or loss.
 This often results in considerable storage costs and can introduce further complications, making it a less practical approach for most investors.